 Biosafety level 2 (BSL-2) describes laboratories that work with pathogenic or infectious organisms that pose a moderate health hazard.
 Some examples of BSL-2 agents are the HIV virus and Staphylococcus aureus (staph infections).

-Laboratories with a BSL-2 classification exercise similar precautions as those with a BSL-1 rating.
-However, there are a few enhanced policies in place to alleviate the risk of the specimens.
+Laboratories with a BSL-2 classification have similar precautions as those with a BSL-1 rating.
+However, there are a few enhanced policies in place.
 Personnel working within a BSL-2 facility must proceed with more caution.
 They also must take enormous care in preventing any cuts or abrasions of the skin.

-In a BSL-2 lab, personal protective equipment is mandated, including lab coats and gloves.
-Face shields and eye protection must be worn whenever necessary.
-Any procedures or tests that can lead to a harmful splash must be performed within a biosafety cabinet (BSC).
+In a BSL-2 lab, personal protective equipment is mandatory, including lab coats and gloves.
+When necessary, workers must wear face shields and eye protection.
+Any procedures or tests that can lead to a harmful splash or chemical spill must be performed within a biosafety cabinet (BSC).

 A biosafety cabinet (BSC) is an enclosed and ventilated space within the lab.
-Any technicians working with dangerous pathogens are required to do so within the BSC.
+Any technicians working with dangerous pathogens must do so within the BSC.
 When handling organisms with a rating of BSL-2 and up, a BSC is critical.
 At S.E.P.S., we provide biosafety cabinet testing and certification to ensure they meet NSF-49 guidelines and manufacturer specifications.

 Personnel access into a BSL-2 lab is more restrictive than BSL-1.
-Unauthorized personnel are prohibited from entering the lab while work is being performed.
+Anyone without proper authorization may not enter the lab, especially while researchers conduct work.

 Biosafety Level 3 (BSL-3)